mattsmiths/pollinatorcam/README.md

 # Environment variables

 Several environment variable are used for configuration/running.
-Please set the following in your ~/.bashrc (or wherever else is appropriate):
+Please set the following in your ~/.bashrc (or wherever else is appropriate).
+Note this must be at the TOP of your bashrc (before the 'check if interactive' block):

 ```bash
 export PCAM_USER="camera login user name"